heptarch/heptarch.github.io/hacker/intro.md

 date:  2021-04-06
 ---

-The universe is huge, ancient, and marvelously strange.
-But the greatest miracle of all is that it is knowable.
+<div>The universe is huge, ancient, and marvelously strange.
+But the greatest miracle of all is that
+it is knowable.
 Our knowledge may be fragmentary and often plain wrong; that is the basic predicament of science.
 But it makes it no less miraculous that we can unravel the biological blueprint of a daffodil, land a robot on the red sands of Mars, or hear the faint chirp of black